cheytacllc/GUI-for-GoodbyeDPI/README.md

-# GoodByeDPI GUI ve dnscrypt
+# GoodByeDPI GUI and dnscrypt

 This application is user interface of [GoodByeDPI](https://github.com/ValdikSS/GoodbyeDPI) anti-censorship application for ease of use and adding some features.